 Which Of The Following Is A Characteristic Of A Conglomerate

 Imagine a giant tree with roots stretching far and wide, each branch bearing different fruits.
-This is akin to a conglomerate, a business entity that has diversified its interests into various sectors, bearing little or no resemblance to one another.
+Think about it: this is akin to a conglomerate, a business entity that has diversified its interests into various sectors, bearing little or no resemblance to one another.
 Unlike a specialized firm focused on a single industry, a conglomerate thrives on variety, reducing risks through broad market exposure.

 Have you ever wondered how some corporations seem to be involved in everything from entertainment to finance?
 That's the power of a conglomerate at play.
 These business behemoths operate under a single corporate group but consist of numerous subsidiaries, each functioning independently in different markets.
 Let's delve deeper into the characteristics that define a conglomerate, exploring their structure, strategies, and impact on the global economy.